topeee/About-me/README.md

 🎓 I'm a hard-working, devoted student who is always eager to learn more and discover new things.

-🎥 I work as a Video Editor and Videographer for GCAMP Company, where I make interesting and inspiring visual stories.

 💻 In my free time, I'm on a journey to improve my web development and programming skills.
 I'm getting into the exciting world of code.